 Besides jumping into an engine rebuild, many owners try to narrow the cause down by starting at the lowest cost and working upwards.
 Stiction Eliminator is a smart place to start.
 It helps remove the built up coked and varnished oil and soot, prevents future coking, helping the rings and seals do their job, which in turn restores compression.
 The cleaning of the turbo, camshaft and other internals that oil comes in contact with reduces friction in the engine, helping to lower engine operating temperatures and making the engine run more efficiently and smoother.
 Stiction Eliminator belongs first on the list due to its money back guarantee and ease of installation.
 Next, many auto parts stores offer compression test units for rent, and you receive your money back when you return the tool.
 It’s a straight forward test for the backyard mechanic, and can help show the condition of your engine.
 PCV valves are usually the next cheapest, these can go bad and suck oil into the intake, depending on the vehicle.
 Consult your mechanic if unsure on your next step, many manufacturers have an acceptable amount of oil that might be burnt during normal operation as the vehicle ages.

-White.
-This is usually the last color of smoke you want to see, particularly on gas cars.
+White Smoke from Diesel Exhaust.
+White smoke in diesel engines is usually the last color you want to see, particularly on gas cars.
 If the smoke is thin, and goes away relatively quickly, than it is merely condensation.
 However, thicker, longer lasting smoke is a much larger headache.
 Your engine is more than likely burning coolant.
 This can be the result of a blown head gasket, damaged cylinder head, or cracked engine block – none of these are easy on the wallet.
 Diesels can also put out white smoke when fuel passes completely through the engine and reaches the exhaust without having been burned.
 This might be caused from the engine being too cool to burn the fuel, low compression in cylinder(s), fuel injection timing, defective fuel injector, burnt out glow plugs, clogged air filter or poor quality fuel.
 Diesel Extreme is the go to solution for this color smoke since it attacks many of these issues.
 By improving the fuel’s cetane, fuel can ignite properly at a more desirable temperature once it enters the combustion chamber.
 Diesel Extreme contains powerful detergents and dispersants to removes water, bacteria and break down sludge, completely cleaning your entire fuel system, from the tank to the injectors.
 Another fix might include adding an automatic pre-heater, or unfortunately the entire replacement of your engine depending on the issue.

 Stiction Eliminator is a great place to start when trying to get rid of black smoke.
 It will make sure the turbo internals, camshaft, and HEUI injectors are cleaned and lubricated.
 Stiction Eliminator helps restore compression to ensure that the combustion chamber is in optimum performance.
 For other situations a dose of Diesel Extreme might be what you need to clean out those injectors coked with burnt fuel and get them firing like new.
 Replacing your air filter, checking the intake manifold out, or fiddling with your aftermarket tuner might be the answer.
 If you are not sure what you are doing when adjusting your air/fuel ratio, don’t be afraid to ask a professional.
 Running rich (too much fuel) is always better than running lean (not enough fuel).
 A lean air/fuel ratio can damage an engine in a short amount of time.